rlingam/dotfiles/README.md

 installed then refresh, if it still doesn't work make sure you have the right font configured on the corresponding config file.

+The colors of my system change dynamically thanks to [pywal](https://github.com/dylanaraps/pywal).
+Just install it along side my configs and everything should work.
+If you don't want to use pywal, the old configs will still work also.

 ## Installation